 - It is required that all goats presented for registry or recordation be tattooed before application is made.
-Refer to XIX: Recommended trace practices for members. - The ADGA office will assign a set of unique tattoo letters to members, who do not request them, for their exclusive use.
+Refer to XIX: Recommended trade practices for members. - The ADGA office will assign a set of unique tattoo letters to members, who do not request them, for their exclusive use.
 (There is no charge for this service.)
-Effective June 1, 2002, members are required to use their assigned sequence. - The tattoo will be the permanent identification and will apply to all ADGA programs requiring identification of animals by their tattoo including, but not limited to, registration, linear appraisal, production testing and show. - 4.
-When a goat is re-tattooed due to a fading or illegible tattoo, the registration or recordation certificate shall be sent to the office, with the appropriate revision fee, and will be marked "re-tattooed". - 5.
+Effective June 1, 2002, members are required to use their assigned sequence.
+Single character herd tattoo or the ET sequence is no longer allowed starting January 1, 2020. - The tattoo will be the permanent identification and will apply to all ADGA programs requiring identification of animals by including, but not limited to, registration, linear appraisal, production testing and

+- shows.
+If an approved EID method is used as supplemental ID, the owner of the animal shall make provisions to have an EID reader for use in programs listed above. - 4.
+When a goat is re-tattooed due to a fading or illegible tattoo, the registration or recordation certificate shall be sent to the office, with the appropriate revision fee, and will be marked "re-tattooed".
+When a goat is re-identified due to a lost or missing EID, the registration or recordation certificate shall be sent to the office, with the appropriate revision fee, and will be marked "re-implanted". - 5.
 A tattoo will be deemed correct: - a.
 If the correct tattoo can be identified. - b.
-If other markings exist, they are to be disregarded if the papers are marked "Re-tattooed"; the designation "Re-tattooed" shall be placed on the papers without review if the new tattoo is identical to the old tattoo. - c.
-Only upon the filing of a Tattoo Revision request form may registration or recordation papers be marked re-tattooed if the original and new tattoos are not the same. - d.
-In instances described in C, all sequences will appear on the registration or recordation certificates next to the designation "RE-TATTOOED."
+If other markings exist, they are to be disregarded if the papers are marked "Re-tattooed"; the designation "Re-tattooed" shall be placed on the papers without review if the new tattoo is identical to the old tattoo.
+In implanted animals, if more than one EID implant is detected, the designation "reimplanted" along with all EID numbers (each verified for uniqueness) shall be placed on the papers. - c.
+Only upon the filing of a Tattoo Revision request form or a Permanent Identification Revision request form may the registration or recordation papers be marked re-tattooed or re-implanted when the original and new tattoos or implants are not the same. - d.
+In instances described in c, all sequences will appear on the registration or recordation certificates next to the designation "RE-TATTOOED" or "RE-IMPLANTED."